Sexual Assault & Misconduct

 If you are physically injured, seek medical attention as soon as possible, even if you do not wish to report the sexual assault.
 If you feel comfortable, reach out to a trusted friend or classmate to accompany you.
 Having someone who can be your support system can be very comforting.

-International Insurance can assist with locating a medical facility and scheduling an appointment for you.
+international insurance can assist with locating a medical facility and scheduling an appointment for you.
 You can also seek care at the medical facility of your choosing.
-If you would like assistance locating a Sexual Assault Nurse Examiner (SANE), you should reach out to the Pathways Crisis Center, which is available 24/7.

 If you would like to talk with a mental health provider about the sexual assault, there are multiple ways you can be connected to one.